 In 1965 the Royal Army Ordnance Corps took over the Royal Army Service Corps’s supply role.

-Explore the history and collections of the Royal Army Ordnance Corps by visiting The Royal Logisitic Corps Museum.
+Discover more about the Royal Army Ordnance Corps by visiting the Royal Logistic Corps Museum near Winchester.